 8. Why do we need a CDS code?

-The CDS code system is an administrative convenience designed to provide the California Department of Education (CDE), the Department of Finance, and post secondary institutions with a way to track schools.
+The County-District-School (CDS) code system is an administrative convenience designed to provide the California Department of Education (CDE), the Department of Finance, and post-secondary institutions with a method to track schools.
 The CDS code uniquely identifies a school, enables automated systems to make payments efficiently, and allows data to be accurately reported to the state.

-9. We are opening a new school next year.
-How do we get a CDS code?
+9. How do we get a CDS code?

-10. We want to open an Educational Options School (i.e. Alternative School of Choice, Continuation school, Community Day, Independent Study, or Opportunity school).
+11. We want to open an Educational Options School (e.g., Alternative School of Choice, Continuation School, Community Day, Independent Study, or Opportunity School).
 How do we get a CDS code?

-Please contact the Educational Options Office to discuss the requirements for opening an educational options school.
+You may contact the Educational Options Office to discuss the requirements for opening an educational options school.
 For contact information and additional resources, please visit the Educational Options [http://www.cde.ca.gov/sp/eo/] Web page.
-If the school meets the requirements, complete an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) (DOC; Revised 21-May-2013) and submit it along with the required information to our office.
+If the school meets the requirements, complete an Application for a County-District-School (CDS) Code (form CDS-01) (DOC; Revised 01-Sep-2015) and submit it along with the required information to the CDS office.
 Approval from the Educational Options’ Office is required before a new CDS code will be issued.

-If the district has submitted an Application for a County-District-School (CDS) Code (form CDS-01; formerly known as the TSD-01 form) (DOC; Revised 21-May-2013) and CDE has already assigned a CDS code, the school information will be available for modification via the OPUS-CDS application.
-If a cds code has not yet been assigned you may e-mail your changes to us at CDSadmin@cde.ca.gov with a note that the change is for a new school application previously sent.
-You may also submit a Change Request for a CDS Code (form CDS-02; formerly known as the TSD-02 form) (DOC; Revised 21-May-2013).
+If the district has submitted an Application for a County-District-School (CDS) Code (form CDS-01) (DOC; Revised 01-Sep-2015) and the CDE has already assigned a CDS code, the school information will be available for modification via the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/].
+If a CDS code has not yet been assigned, e-mail your changes to CDSadmin@cde.ca.gov with a note that the change is for a new school application previously sent.

-The CDS coordinator should use the OPUS-CDS application to request the school status be changed from pending to active and, if necessary, modify the Open Date.
-The pending status can be changed no sooner than two weeks prior to the Open Date, which should correspond to the first day of classroom instruction.
+The CDS Coordinator uses the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/] to request the school status be changed from pending to active and, if necessary, modify the Open Date.
+The pending status can be changed no sooner than two weeks prior to the school’s open date, which should correspond to the first day of classroom instruction.